Category Archives: Belgian Royals

 The Engagement

-Astrid and Leopold’s engagement photo; Photo Credit – Wikipedia
+Astrid and Leopold’s engagement photo; Credit – Wikipedia

-Knowing her son’s love of travel, Elisabeth began organizing trips to various European countries with the intent of meeting eligible princesses.
-There was some interest in the two eldest daughters of King Victor Emmanuel III of Italy, as well as a Romanian princess (likely the future Maria of Yugoslavia or her sister Ileana), but despite trips to these areas, no engagement came about.
+Knowing her son’s love of travel, Elisabeth began organizing trips to various European countries to meet eligible princesses.
+There was some interest in the two eldest daughters of King Victor Emmanuel III of Italy and a Romanian princess (likely the future Maria of Yugoslavia or her sister Ileana), but despite trips to these areas, no engagement came about.

 Astrid and Leopold first met during Leopold’s trip to Scandinavia in the fall of 1925.
 Leopold and Elisabeth traveled under the name “de Rethy” to avoid public speculation about the reason for the trip.
 During the first visit, Leopold and Astrid chatted in their common language (English) and developed an attachment to one another immediately.

-After the eventual announcement of their engagement, the international press amusingly remarked on how Astrid’s culinary skills supposedly impressed Leopold.
-During a dinner held as part of one of his visits, Leopold was said to have been bowled over by an endive salad of Astrid’s own recipe and creation.
+After the announcement of their engagement, the international press amusingly remarked on how Astrid’s culinary skills supposedly impressed Leopold.
+At a dinner during one of his visits to Sweden, Leopold was said to have been bowled over by an endive salad of Astrid’s own recipe and creation.
 At least one newspaper printed a handwritten copy of the recipe with an English translation for eager girls to win over their own princes.

-The two met again publicly at the christening of Prince Michel of Bourbon-Parma in the middle of 1926.
-It was on September 21, 1926, shortly after the christening, that Astrid and Leopold announced their engagement.
+The two met again publicly at the christening of Prince Michael of Bourbon-Parma in the middle of 1926.
+On September 21, 1926, shortly after the christening, Astrid and Leopold announced their engagement.
 Whereas royal marriages were often arranged purely for convenience or political gain, this engagement seemed different.
-In fact, not long after the announcement Astrid and Leopold were seen periodically in Stockholm holding hands.
+Not long after the announcement Astrid and Leopold were seen periodically in Stockholm holding hands.

 Albert and Elisabeth were delighted at their son’s choice of a bride.
 They found Astrid quite pretty, yet natural and unassuming.
 Elisabeth remarked of Astrid, “I might not, even had I tried, have succeeded in finding for my son an ideal bride, but Leopold has done more, he has found for me an ideal daughter-in-law!”
 An amused (and short-statured) Elisabeth also remarked that Astrid was tall enough to reach Leopold’s eyes.
 Albert declared this engagement, “a love match … a marriage of inclination,” decided entirely by Leopold and Astrid and not solely for political gain.